circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ### Images using macOS 10.14 (Xcode 11.1) and earlier

-The images using macOS 10.14 and earlier (Xcode 11.1 and earlier) have both `chruby` and [the auto-switcher](https://github.com/postmodern/chruby#auto-switching) enabled by default.
+Images using macOS 10.14 and earlier (Xcode 11.1 and earlier) have both `chruby` and [the auto-switcher](https://github.com/postmodern/chruby#auto-switching) enabled by default.

 To specify a version of Ruby to use, there are two options.
 You can [create a file named `.ruby-version` and commit it to your repository, as documented by `chruby`](https://github.com/postmodern/chruby#auto-switching).